128technology/docs/docs/config_dual_router_ha.md

 It is possible to configure multiple inter-router connections for added resiliency if there are spare physical connections available between the two routers.
 :::

+**Why don't we require this????**

 The sample high level topology we will discuss in this document is as follows:

 ![dual-router-ha-diagrams](/img/config_dual-router-ha-diagrams.png)

 ### Notes about the Topology

 In this sample exercise, each of the two routers (`routerA` and `routerB`) have two WAN interfaces and one LAN interface.
-Between them is an interconnect cable; for collocated routers, this can be a simple "crossover" cable between the two systems.
+Between them is an interconnect cable; for collocated routers, this is a simple "crossover" cable between the two systems. **(Is there a management interface used for this?)**

 ### Routing Overview